 A substantial number of motorcyclists suffer injuries in crashes each year.
 However, there is no simple way to identify what percentage of motorcycle riders get into accidents.
 This is due in part to the fact that many accidents go unreported.
-Minor accidents may not get called into the police, for example.
+Minor accidents may not get reported to the police, for example.

 However, there are some useful statistics that can be used to determine the percentage of motorcyclists injured while riding.
 What is ultimately important is that riders that suffer injuries through no fault of their own typically have the opportunity to pursue a legal claim against the at-fault party.
 Specific laws governing when and how motorcyclists may file personal injury claims will vary from state to state, however.